-The following table illustrates, for each NEO, the eligible years of service and estimated annual retirement benefits payable at age 65 accrued as of March 31, 2011 and which will accrue if the participant remains employed by the Company until age 65, from the registered retirement plan and supplementary retirement plan combined.
-The table also sets forth the changes in the accrued obligation from March 31, 2010 to March 31, 2011, including the annual cost attributable to compensatory items for the fiscal year 2011.
-These amounts were calculated using the same actuarial assumptions used for determining the accrued pension obligation at year-end presented in the Company's financial statements for the fiscal year ended March 31, 2011, in accordance with accounting principles used by the Company.
+The following table illustrates, for each NEO, the eligible years of service and estimated annual retirement benefits payable at age 65 accrued as of March 31, 2012, and which will accrue if the participant remains employed by the Company until age 65, from the registered retirement plan and supplementary retirement plan combined.
+The table also sets forth the changes in the accrued obligation from March 31, 2011, to March 31, 2012, including the annual cost attributable to compensatory items for the fiscal year 2012.
+These amounts were calculated using the same actuarial assumptions used for determining the accrued pension obligation at year-end presented in the Company's financial statements for the fiscal year ended March 31, 2012, in accordance with accounting principles used by the Company.

-Defined Benefits Plans Table Annual Benefits Payable (\$) Name Number of Years Credited Service (#) At Year End At Age 65 Accrued Obligation at Start of Year (\$) Compensatory Change (\$) Non- Compensatory Change (\$) Accrued Obligations at Year End (\$) Lino A. Saputo, Jr. - - - - - - - Louis-Philippe Carrière 7.25 120,500 412,400 941,600 155,300 124,700 1,221,600 Pierre Leroux 7.25 120,700 334,900 958,300 158,000 210,800 1,327,100 Dino Dello Sbarba 7.25 137,100 359,700 1,111,400 183,300 147,000 1,441,700 Terry Brockman 5.00 52,100 315,700 290,600 74,900 23,800 389,300
+Defined Benefits Plans Table nefits Payable (\$) Name Number of Years Credited Service (#) At Year End At Age 65 Opening Present Value of Defined Benefit Obligation (\$) Compensatory Change (\$) Non- Compensatory Change (\$) Closing Present Value of Defined Benefit Obligation (\$) Lino A. Saputo, Jr. - - - - - - Louis-Philippe Carrière 8.25 143,100 429,000 1,221,600 288,400 345,900 1,855,900 Dino Dello Sbarba 8.25 159,900 426,600 1,441,700 522,200 323,800 2,287,700 Terry Brockman 6.00 66,200 342,100 389,300 135,000 167,300 691,600 Gaétane Wagner 0.92 5,100 89,300 - 55,600 16,800 72,400

 Retirement benefits earned under the Pension Plans are first payable from the Non-Contributory Canadian Registered Defined Benefit Pension Plan or the Contributory 401(K) pension plan, as per their respective terms and conditions, as applicable.
 Any incremental benefits are payable from the Executive Supplementary Retirement Pension Plan.
 The obligations accumulated in the Non-Contributory Canadian Registered Defined Benefit Pension Plan and the Contributory 401(K) pension plan are being funded.
 However, the Company's obligations under the Executive Supplementary Retirement Pension Plan will be paid as they become due.
 The Company's total obligations under the Pension Plans are expensed annually for accounting purposes in accordance with accounting principles used by the Company.
+During fiscal 2012, the Company paid \$1,355,552 to Mr. Pierre Leroux for retirement benefits earned under the Pension Plans.
+Mr. Leroux acted as Executive Vice President Human Resources and Corporate Affairs for the Company until his retirement on April 1, 2011.
+The Company's accrued obligations to Mr. Pierre Leroux under the Pension Plans as of March 31, 2011, was \$1,327,100 as disclosed in the section entitled "Defined Benefit Pension Plan" of the Company's Management Proxy Circular dated June 7, 2011.